TLP march reaches Muridke; clashes injure at least 40 cops

 Activities across the twin cities remained disrupted for the second consecutive day amid security measures and traffic restrictions, with authorities also suspending mobile internet connections and closing major roads.
 Shipping containers were being placed as barriers across major roads in the capital in anticipation of the arrival of the protesters.

+Islamabad Police spokesperson Jawad Taqi told Dawn.com that no TLP protesters have entered the city, nor have any within the capital come out to demonstrate.

+“With the exception of Faizabad, all roads in Islamabad are open,” he said in a voice note.
+“There are no issues.
+Some containers have been placed on certain roads, but traffic is still able to move.”

-According to a notification issued by the Islamabad Traffic Police, “entry of all types of heavy vehicles into the capital will remain suspended until further notice.”
+According to an earlier notification issued by the Islamabad Traffic Police, “entry of all types of heavy vehicles into the capital will remain suspended until further notice.”

 “Traffic diversions are being implemented due to the law and order situation in Islamabad’s Faizabad area, and commuters are advised to use alternative routes to avoid inconvenience,” the notification added.